worldbank/wbplot/README.md

 The theme

 - changes the font of all text to Open Sans.
 When Open Sans isn't installed, the theme adds it from Google Fonts
-- changes the default color palettes for the color and fill aesthetics to World Bank palettes, both for continuous and discrete variables
 - styles the title, subtitle, caption, axes and legends according to the World Bank data visualization style guide

+To apply the World Bank color palettes to your visualizations, see the 'Colors' section below.

-In top of that, the theme has some specific style settings for certain chart types.
+On top of that, the theme has some specific style settings for certain chart types.

 With __`chartType = "line"`__, the vertical grid lines, the X axis title and the Y axis title are removed.
 If you do need the Y axis title, you can add it with `addYAxisTitle = TRUE`.